lijun99/altar2-documentation/docs/cuda/Programming.rst

 Interfacing as numpy arrays
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~

-As there are more utilities available for numpy ``ndarray``s, you may view or copy GSL vectors/matrices are numpy arrays.
+As there are more utilities available for numpy ``ndarray``, you may view or copy GSL vectors/matrices are numpy arrays.

 .. code-block:: python